 - 1/2 cup Sucanat (or sugar)

 - 1 teaspoon vanilla

 - 3/4 cup almond flour (or whole wheat, but I like the texture of almond in these muffins)

 - 1/2 cup milk (regular milk or almond milk)

 - 2 cups unsweetened raspberries (you can use fresh or frozen)

-Preheat oven to 375 degrees F. In a large bowl, cream butter, Sucanat, and honey together until fluffy.
+Preheat oven to 375 degrees F. In a large bowl, cream butter, Sucanat, and honey together until blended.
 Mix in applesauce and vanilla.
 In a separate bowl, combine flours, oats, chocolate chips, baking powder, and salt.
 Add to mixture in first bowl, alternating with milk, just until combined.
 Fold in raspberries.
 Fill greased muffin cups 3/4 full.
 Bake for 20-27 minutes or until edges start to turn golden brown.
 Let cool in pans 10 minutes before removing to cool on wire racks.

 ~K in the Kitchen